 Ascend the summit of Mt Arapiles for vast views of the region, or marvel at the delicate balance of natural forces in Little Desert National Park, a desert in name only.

 Witness the power of water as deafening torrents cascade down rock faces and gorges into lush pools below.
-Take the walk out from Halls Gap to the plunging whitewater of MacKenzie Falls, Victoria's tallest waterfall.
+Take the walk out from Halls Gap to the plunging whitewater of MacKenzie Falls, one of Victoria's largest waterfalls.